anurag-verma-india/mii_erp_todo/README.md

 # MII Portal To-do list

-Merge everyone's code
+Formatting
+Use valiables for colorsa

+Handle
+- loading state
+- check errors received and propagate in UI

+Login Page

+For each page
+- Check Database
+- check API routes and add them to pages

 ## Pending Tasks

-Formatting, use variables,

 #### Anurag
+Login Flow
+Merge everyone's code
 Dashboard page
     - Button like others in view buttons
     - Numbers should all be on the same height
     - Next Meeting, Agenda in card center and space

 # Frontend